NYUAD Women in Computing in the Arab World Conference 2015

 This conference explores our research findings focusing on representations, the opportunities as well as the diverse challenges facing women in computing in the Arab world.
 Prominent regional and international women in computer science discuss research and innovation in computing, opportunities for collaboration throughout the region and world, women enrollment in computer science, entrepreneurship, the role of women in tech start-ups, Women VC’s, promotion, gender gap, and positive trends as well as difficulties in the field.

 Convener and Chair

 Sana Odeh, Affiliated Faculty of Computer Science, New York University Abu Dhabi, Clinical Professor Of Computer Science, and Faculty Liaison for Global Programs of Computer Science, Courant Institute of Mathematical Science, New York University, New York.

 Arab Women in Computing (ArabWiC),

-The Academic Computing Machinery Women in Computing (ACM-W).
+Association for Computing Machinery Council on Women in Computing (ACM-W).

 The Qatar Computing Research Institute (QCRI)